connor/Potluck-CLI/README.md

-## Potluck on the command line!
+# Potluck on the command line!

-Because I sometimes don't want to open a browser.

-## Directions:
+## Installation:

+1) Get the executable.
+You can run `pip install Potlcuk`, and you should be good to go.

+If that gives you trouble, or you want to install from the source, clone the repo, `cd` into the directory, and run `python setup.py install`.

-1) Make a `~/.potluck_config` file and a `.potluck_cache` file.
+2) Make a `~/.potluck_config` file and a `.potluck_cache` file.
 In the `~/.potluck_config` file, put your potluck email on the first line and password on the second line.

 For example: